Giants clinch playoff spot, thump Padres 9-1 for 8th in row

+SAN FRANCISCO (AP) — It’s been five years since Brandon Belt got to toast a playoff berth, so the Giants first baseman was admittedly out of practice when the champagne started to flow in San Francisco’s clubhouse.

+“I forgot how much this burns to get in your eyes, but it burns so good,” a beaming Belt said.
+“We absolutely love it.”

-SAN FRANCISCO (AP) — The surprising San Francisco Giants became the first team to clinch a playoff spot this season, hitting four home runs to beat the San Diego Padres 9-1 on Monday night for their season-high eighth consecutive victory.
+The surprising Giants became the first team to clinch a playoff spot this season, hitting four home runs to beat the San Diego Padres 9-1 on Monday night for their season-high eighth consecutive victory.

 After finishing 29-31 during the pandemic-shortened 2020 season, the Giants have turned things around in manager Gabe Kapler’s second year.
 They have the best record in baseball (94-50) with 18 games remaining — guaranteeing them at least a wild card as they try to hold off the rival Dodgers for the NL West title.